vienly/lab-21-adventure-game/README.md

 # Test
 * Unit test 4 Controller Methods that chage the state of the scope

-# Test
-* write a test for both the createMonster and createPlayer functions

 # Bonus
-* *1pt* use ng-repeat to populate a select menu
+* **1pt** use random numbers to create a chance for your interactions to happen in every room.